skip to Main Content

 What is Meditation – 2

-To observe one needs silence and to be silent observation is needed.
+To observe, one needs silence and to be silent – observation is needed.
 Both are interconnected.
-With the help of meditation techniques and after many years of practice, the observation gets activated.
+With the help of meditation techniques and sincere practice, the observation gets activated.
 A conscious awareness in the time of need.
-It gets into auto mode without making any efforts as a result of our tremendous efforts.
+It gets into auto mode as a result of our tremendous efforts.

 We need the help of a physical teacher who has crossed this path.
-The teacher motivates, acknowledges, and supports us if we are sincere in our practice.
+The teacher supports us if we are sincere in our practice.

-The path is undoubtedly difficult and painful for the first few years, but which path is not?
+The path could be a little difficult for the first few years, but which path is not?
 Later, it becomes fruitful and looks like a beautiful journey.
+It is a long journey to make this silence our own inner nature.
+We must keep practicing without any expectation, like brushing our teeth.

 This Post Has 2 Comments